tomsaleeba/swarm-rest/README.md

 docker-compose down
 ```

-If you want to completely clean up and have the data volumes also removed, you can do this with:
+If you want to completely clean up and have the **data volumes also removed**, you can do this with:
 ```bash
 docker-compose down --volumes
 ```